urbit/docs/docs/hoon/syntax.md

 Hoon expressions are sometimes called [twigs](https://urbit.org/docs/about/glossary#twig).
-You'll find that Hoon code has a tree-like structure, so you can think of the various expressions as twigs of this tree.
+You'll find that Hoon code has a tree-like structure, so you can think of the various expressions as twigs of the tree.
 The subexpressions following the rune are sometimes called the *children* of that twig.

 ## Tall and flat forms